 Rockfall is always a risk near cliffs, and though head injuries from falling rock (or carabiners or the like) are very rare, they can be devastating.
 Short falls while on a rope may also cause significant head injury.
 This, combined with the desire to serve as a good example to the outdoor public, leads to the best practice of wearing helmets whenever on or around a cliff.
+And, the standard call of "ROCK!" whenever anyone sees a falling object; everyone within earshot echoes "ROCK!" and everyone on the litter hunches over the patient, using their helmets and perhaps packs to help protect the patient.
+If you hear "ROCK!" it is not a good idea to look up.

 Drowning from falling in water with a pack on, or from crossing big or flooded streams, can be a significant risk to SAR team members.
 Best practices recommend not trying to cross a stream of any significant depth, or searching right along a steep edge of a lake, without flotation vests.
 Teams can call back and recommend a team with flotation vests be sent to complete such a task.
 However, sometimes it may be safer to cross a fairly-large stream without a flotation vest to escape a worse danger, and in a downpour most trails turn into small streams, so rigid rules about water and flotation vests don't make sense.
 Unsnapping your pack's sternum strap and hipbelt, and loosening the shoulder straps, are a best practice, so as to be able to ditch your pack easily if you go underwater.
-Another best practice is placing facing upstream and placing your walking stick or trekking poles upstream, so that the force of the water flow tends to push the tip into the bottom of the stream.
+Another best practice is facing upstream and placing your walking stick or trekking poles upstream, so that the force of the water flow tends to push the tip into the bottom of the stream.